US, Iran hold ‘substantive’ talks to hasten nuclear deal

 The top US diplomat, who was accompanied to Wednesday’s talks by his chief negotiators Wendy Sherman and Bill Burns, also told reporters earlier this week that he hopes to “accelerate the process to make greater progress.”

 Diplomats fear time may be running out, after two earlier deadlines for a deal were missed.

 The new Republican-controlled Congress is already considering a bill which would slap new sanctions on Iran despite attempts by the Obama administration to hold them off.

 Washington’s UN envoy Samantha Power warned Monday that “imposing new sanctions will almost certainly end a negotiations process that has not only frozen the advance of Iran’s nuclear programme, but that could lead us to an understanding that would give us confidence in its exclusively peaceful nature.”

-Zarif, who was set to meet German Foreign Minister Frank-Walter Steinmeier in Berlin Thursday and his French counterpart Laurent Fabius in Paris Friday, has meanwhile repeatedly stressed that Iran is not seeking to obtain a nuclear weapon.
+Zarif, who was set to meet his German counterpart Frank-Walter Steinmeier in Berlin Thursday, has meanwhile repeatedly stressed that Iran is not seeking to obtain a nuclear weapon.

 He told Iranian television earlier that “we have arrived at the stage where the other party must take decisions so we can go forward.”

 “New proposals must be put forward.
 We are ready to discuss all the issues, but we will have to see if the other side is ready,” he said.

 Under an interim deal between world powers and Tehran in force since January 2014, Iran agreed to limit its uranium enrichment.